 Every country is different, and so is every homestay experience.
 Ask Emory College Study Abroad for contacts of former program participants, and send them an email to find out more about particular cultural norms of your country.
-Email the EDUCO Peer Advisor as well!
+Email the EDUCO Peer Advisor as well (for 2019-2020: Sophia Minnillo, sminnil@emory.edu)!